 J. B. Ford & Sons

-In 1867, John Baptiste Ford (1811-1903) joined his sons Emory and Edward in the operation of a glassworks company in New Albany.
-The father would also inject much-needed capital, as you see, the year-earlier had seen a fire that pretty much destroyed the operation.
+In 1867, John Baptiste Ford (1811-1903) joined his sons Emory and Edward in the operation of a glassworks company in New Albany, Indiana.
+The father would also inject much-needed capital, as the year earlier, there was a fire that almost destroyed the operation.
 Ford was an entrepreneur and philanthropist whose innovations advanced the glass industry in the United States.
-This new company, J. B. Ford & Sons, launched the area’s glass-making industry.
+This new company, J. B. Ford & Sons launched the area’s glass-making industry.

-Ford began his career in Floyd County and lived in Greenville, Indiana where, by 1837, he owned the Station Building property.
+Ford began his career in Floyd County and by 1837 lived in Greenville, Indiana where he owned the Station Building property.
 After moving to New Albany in the 1850s, he built up a fleet of steamships.
 During the Civil War, “Captain” Ford profited from government shipping contracts.
-By 1867, J. B. Ford & Sons glass works had changed their name to the New Albany Glass Works.
+By 1867, J. B. Ford & Sons glassworks had changed their name to the New Albany Glass Works.